 Packet Boat Elizabeth along the Monongahela

-To view a larger image of Packet Boat Elizabeth click here.
+To view a larger image with music background of Packet Boat Elizabeth along the Monongahela click here

 The Elizabeth Marine Ways is located in Elizabeth, PA along the Monongahela River.
 The work performed at the Ways during the early part of the 20th century was related to the river boat industry, in particular to the building and repairing of steamboats.
 My great grandfather, John William Lynch, worked there from 1898 until his retirement in 1925, starting as a general laborer and ending as superintendent.
 JW kept a journal during his lifetime with entries which began in 1869 and ended in 1948, just weeks prior to his death.

 This web site has the entries made during his work life at the Marine Ways, JW details the day to day activities at the Ways, specifically he names men he worked with and the boats that were being repaired or built and if the boat was being repaired, he lists the exact repairs completed.

 I expect that this information should be of interest to Genealogists, those researching the history of Elizabeth, Pennsylvania and " Riverbuffs."

 JW continued to record his daily activities after his retirement from the Marine Ways in 1925 as he made entries into 1948.
 He included the names of numerous citizens of the Elizabeth, PA area in his journal.
 He wrote in his journal during March 1925 the following: "The Deaths of People I have known well or have been around and with through my life follows at intervals in this Diary."
 I have included the names of these individuals on the page titled "Name Directory" You can use the Search function on the Home Page or Name Directory Page to see if your ancestor is named.